Young people, whose futures are at stake in UN climate talks, push through anger to fight for hope

 All of that means young people are feeling the burden of speaking up about climate change more than ever.
 And many of those who come to COP, and even some of the ones who don't, said they feel tired — weighed down by the knowledge that year after year, they show up to speak and don't have a lot to show for it.
 This was the third year in a row that Earth's projected warming hasn't improved.

-“I think for a lot of young people from extremely climate vulnerable nations, it actually it doesn’t feel like much of a choice” to speak out about climate change, said 20-year-old Raaia Fathimath Sharif, from the Maldives.
+“I think for a lot of young people from extremely climate vulnerable nations, it actually it doesn’t feel like much of a choice” to speak out about climate change, said 20-year-old Fathimath Raaia Shareef, from the Maldives.

 “How am I supposed to focus on anything else when when my island, when my home country is at risk?” she asked.